Parameterized Algorithms for Balanced Cluster Edge Modification Problems: FPT Algorithms for Balanced Cluster Modification Problems

 In this subsection, we design algorithms for both \bcc\ and \bce\ that run in time \algobccruntime.
-First, consider \bcc, the edge completion version.
+These algorithms rely on a correspondence between a solution (for either problem) and a family of integer partitions.
+First, consider \bcc.
+Even though Theorem~\ref{thm:bcc-branching-algorithm} guarantees a faster algorithm for \bcc\ with a running time of \algobcdruntime, we present another algorithm here, as the arguments are instructive.
 Notice that for a yes-instance $(G, k, \eta)$ of \bcc, every solution $F \subseteq \binom{V(G)}{2} \setminus E(G)$ for $(G, k, \eta)$ ``merges'' certain components of $G$ together to form components of $G + F$.
 So, to solve \bcc, we only need to decide which components of $G$ are merged with which other components.
-Now, in light of our kernel for \bcc\ (Theorem~\ref{thm:completion-kernel}) with $\cO(k)$ vertices---and hence $\cO(k)$ components---we can assume without loss of generality that $G$ has $\cO(k)$ components.
 Observe that an algorithm that runs in time $2^{\cO(k \log k)} n^{\cO(1)}$ is then quite straightforward: We simply need to go over all possible partitions of the connected components of $G$, and check if we can merge each part into a clique by adding at most $k$ edges in total, and if the resulting cluster graph is $\eta$-balanced.
-It is, however, less obvious if \bcc\ admits an algorithm that runs in time $2^{\cO(k)} n^{\cO(1)}$.
-We show that \bcc\ does indeed admit such an algorithm.
-To design this algorithm, we argue that we can naturally associate each solution $F$ with a partition of $\card{V(F)}$, i.e., the number of vertices that $F$ modifies, and then we leverage the fact that the number of partitions of a positive integer $\ell$ is $2^{\cO(\sqrt{\ell})}$.
+To design a \algobccruntime\ time algorithm, we argue that we can naturally associate each solution $F$ with a partition of $\card{V(F)}$, i.e., the number of vertices that $F$ modifies, and then we leverage the fact that the number of partitions of a positive integer $\ell$ is $2^{\cO(\sqrt{\ell})}$.

 \subparagraph*{Partitions of an integer.} For a positive integer $\ell$, by a partition of $\ell$, we mean writing $\ell$ as a sum of positive integers where we ignore the order of the summands.
 For example, $1 + 4 + 6 + 6$ is a partition of $17$.
 As mentioned, the order of the summands is immaterial; so $4 + 6 + 1 + 6$, $1 + 6 + 4 + 6$, and $6 + 6 + 1 + 4$ are all the same partition of $17$.
 For convenience, we represent a partition $x_1 + x_2 + \cdots + x_t$ of $\ell$ by the multiset $\set{x_1, x_2,\ldots, x_t}$; for example, we say that $\set{1, 4, 6, 6}$ is a partition of $17$.
 Consider $\ell \in \mathbb{N}$.
 Following standard convention, we use $p(\ell)$ to denote the number of partitions of $\ell$.
 We will use a result due to Hardy and Ramanujan~\cite{hardy1918asymptotic} that bounds $p(\ell)$, and the fact that we can enumerate all partitions of a given integer $\ell$ in time proportional to $p(\ell)$ (see, for example, \cite{knuth2014art}).